A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Introduction

 The typical methods for computing normal-form perfect equilibria in extensive-form games rely on transforming these games into their normal-form representations, followed by the application of equilibrium computation methods specific to normal-form games.
 Notably, path-following methods have gained prominence as powerful and effective tools for computing equilibria in normal-form games.
 These methods are fundamentally grounded in the computation of Nash equilibria.
-Lemke and Howson~\cite{LemkeEquilibriumPointsBimatrix1964} proposed a complementarity pivoting algorithm to obtain Nash equilibria for bimatrix games.
-Subsequent extensions independently by Rosenmüller~\cite{RosenmullerGeneralizationLemkeHowson1971} and Wilson~\cite{WilsonComputingEquilibriaNPerson1971} adapted this algorithm to $n$-player games.
+Lemke and Howson~\cite{LemkeEquilibriumPointsBimatrix1964} proposed a complementarity pivoting algorithm to obtain Nash equilibria for bimatrix games, and later, various other algorithms in~\cite{vandenelzenProcedureFindingNash1991, aliExploringTwoNew2024, hussainNumericalExplorationTwo2025} for bimatrix games have been developed.
+Subsequent extensions by Rosenmüller~\cite{RosenmullerGeneralizationLemkeHowson1971} and Wilson~\cite{WilsonComputingEquilibriaNPerson1971} independently adapted the Lemke-Howson algorithm to $n$-player games.
 To render this extended method computationally feasible, Garcia et al.~\cite{GarciaSimplicialApproximationEquilibrium1973} introduced a simplicial path-following method and implemented it to approximate Nash equilibria.
 Over the subsequent decades, significant advancements were made in the development of simplicial path-following methods for computing Nash equilibria in normal-form games.
 Noteworthy contributions include the work of van der Laan and Talman~\cite{vanderLaanComputationFixedPoints1982}, Doup and Talman~\cite{Doupnewsimplicialvariable1987}, and Herings and van den Elzen~\cite{HeringsComputationNashEquilibrium2002}, who proposed increasingly flexible and efficient methods.
-Although these methods are capable of ultimately reaching Nash equilibria, their convergence rates are notably hindered by the failure to exploit the differentiability inherent in games.
+Although these methods are capable of ultimately reaching Nash equilibria, their convergence rates are notably hindered by the failure to exploit the differentiability inherent in games~\cite{allgowerPiecewiseLinearMethods2000a}.
 In response, several differentiable path-following methods have been presented in the literature, with key contributions from Herings and Peeters~\cite{Heringsdifferentiablehomotopycompute2001}, Harsanyi and Selten ~\cite{HarsanyiGeneralTheoryEquilibrium1988}, Govindan and Wilson~\cite{GovindanglobalNewtonmethod2003}, and Chen and Dang~\cite{Chenreformulationbasedsmoothpathfollowing2016}.
-These approaches have significantly enhance the convergence rates for computing Nash equilibria in normal-form games.
+These approaches have markedly enhanced the convergence rates when computing Nash equilibria in normal-form games.